How to sell your home and make a faster, more profitable sale

 Even a basement that's used only for storage will add value to your home, because who doesn't need more storage?

 There are a few interior home remedies you can do to lighten up this space and turn it into extra square footage without having to do a complete basement renovation.
-Just emptying and cleaning up your basement will help home buyers to see it’s potential.

 You'll need to assemble boxes, totes, garbage bags, tape and a permanent marker.